FAQs About Student Financial Aid

 Q: When Should I Apply for a Private Loan?

-A: We recommend that you begin the private loan application process in June.
-The priority deadline for submitting your loan applications is July 31st, 2007.
+A: We recommend that you begin the private loan application process in June prior to the beginning of classes.

 Q. How Much Can I Borrow in Private Student Loans?